MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-display-data-securely.md

     :::image type="content" source="media/tutorial/assign-student-webrole.png" alt-text="Assign the student web role.":::

     > [!NOTE]
-    > You'll need to clear the cache by hitting ctrl + F5 to view the new role.
+    > You'll need to restart the design studio or clear the browser cache (ctrl + F5) to see the new web role.

 1. Preview the site and note that only users logged in will be able to view the data on a form or list.